 The highest three factors from each group are illustrated in Table 4 ranged from highest to lowest according to RII.

 Factors related to the Finance Results from Table 4 indicated that the Start-up cost was the highest loading factor with a mean equals “4.53”, RII “90.59%” and P-value equal 0.000 which is smaller than the level of significance α= 0.05.
 The result seems logical and predictable.
 The founders of new construction firms in Gaza Strip are expected to expend a minimum amount of ten thousand dollars to cover the registration fees at the government departments, the Chamber of Commerce and the Contractors' Union.
-Add to that, the expenses of the Law office and Accounting office beside the expenses of opening a bank account and getting a checkbook.
-All the above, besides the expenses of establishing and furnishing an office according to standards form a real obstacle to beginner investors.
+In addition, they will also bear the expenses of the Law office and Accounting office beside the expenses of opening a bank account and getting a checkbook.
+All the above, besides the expenses of establishing and furnishing an office according to standards, form a real obstacle to beginner investors.
 Mafimidiwo indicated that the majority of small contractors obtained their start-up capital from personal savings and this is the reason for the excessive interest in this factor.
 The second-high factor loaded in this component was (Foreign currency fluctuation) with a mean equals “4.24”, RII “84.71%”, and P-value 0.000, which is smaller than the level of significance α= 0.05.
 The majority of the construction projects in Gaza Strip gets funds from international relief societies that depend on non-local currency transactions.
-Therefore, determining the most appropriate price to determine the value of the foreign currency in local currency to reach the optimum bid price is a real challenge.
+Therefore, determining the most appropriate price to establish the value of the foreign currency in local currency to reach the optimum bid price, is a real challenge.
 Especially as the process of tendering, awarding and execution extends for a long time, which means there is enough margin for a change in the currency exchange rate which is fluctuating in nature.

 Factors related to material and equipment (Continuous abruption of construction material) was the highest loading factor with a mean equals “4.74”, RII “94.71%” and P-value equal 0.000 which is smaller than the level of significance α= 0.05.
-The logical of this factor is due to the unilateral control by the Israeli government of the crossings and the entry of materials and personnel into the Gaza Strip, the entry of construction materials for projects has become closely linked to security and political issues.
-The second-high factor loaded in this component was (High and unstable prices of construction material) with a mean equals “4.47”, RII “89.41%”, and P-value 0.000, which is smaller than the level of significance α= 0.05.
+The logical factor is due to the unilateral control by the Israeli government of the crossings and the entry of materials and personnel into the Gaza Strip, the entry of construction materials for projects has become closely linked to security and political issues.
+The second-high factor loaded in this component was High and unstable prices of construction material, with a mean equals “4.47”, RII “89.41%”, and P-value 0.000, which is smaller than the level of significance α= 0.05.
 As a result of the restrictions imposed on the entry of construction materials, the prices of building materials are high compared to their prices from the source, or their price in the neighboring regional markets.

 Factors related to the human resources (Nomination and recruitment policies for the team) were the highest loading factor with a mean equals “3.74”, RII “74.71%” and P-value equal 0.000 which is smaller than the level of significance α= 0.05.
-It can be concluded that a large number of arising companies are known to be family businesses or companies based on the partnership of former friends or colleagues, and the policies for the nomination of team members for projects are a serious challenge.
+It can be concluded that a large number of arising companies are known to be the family businesses or companies based on the partnership of former friends or colleagues, and the policies for the nomination of team members for projects are a serious challenge.
 The second-high factor loaded in this component was policies to maintain staff stability with a mean equals “3.65”, RII “72.94%”, and P-value 0.000, which is smaller than the level of significance α= 0.05.
 As the nature of work in small-sized companies depends on the mixing of tasks assigned to employees, unlike the big companies that tend to specialize.
 It is a constant concern for small-sized companies to develop a policy to maintain the basic staff by seeking to provide continuous work to ensure the minimum coverage of these staff.

 Factors related to the management skills (The lack of clarity of vision and the difficulty of developing a strategic plan) were the highest loading factor with a mean equals “3.62”, RII “72.35%” and P-value equal 0.000 which is smaller than the level of significance α= 0.05.
 In the Gaza Strip, the security and political situation are always unpredictable.
-So the result here was expected and it also applies to all companies whether large, medium or small-sized.
-The result is not far from what Mafimidiwo listed in their study of problems facing small building contractors.
-In their study, strategic planning was among the ten most influential among forty-five factors.
-The second-high factor loaded in this component was the need for a permanent marketing system and skills with a mean equals “3.32”, RII “66.47%”, and P-value 0.000, which is smaller than the level of significance α= 0.05.
+Therefore, the result here was expected and it also applied to all companies whether large, medium or small-sized.
+The result is not far from what Mafimidiwo listed in their study of problems faced by small building contractors.
+In their study, strategic planning was among the ten most influential with forty-five factors.
+The second-high factor loaded in this component was the need for a permanent marketing system and skills with a mean equals “3.32”, RII “66.47%”, and P-value 0.000, which are smaller than the level of significance α= 0.05.
 Marketing for a company in contracting is very important.
 All employees in this field have seen the shift in bid evaluations and to what extent the interest in the technical evaluation of companies has become urgent.
 What makes it even more urgent for newly emerging companies is that the general culture towards newcomers is always negative because they are unknown.
 The result matches to what Bouazza et al. concluded in their study of factors affecting the growth of small businesses in Algeria.

-Factors related to communication and work relations (Involvement of the owner in the details of the execution of the work) were the highest loading factor with a mean equals “3.59”, RII “71.76%” and P-value equal 0.000 which is smaller than the level of significance α= 0.05.
+Factors related to communication and work relations (Involvement of the owner in the details of the execution of the work) were the highest loading factor with a mean equals “3.59”, RII “71.76%” and P-value equal 0.000 which are smaller than the level of significance α= 0.05.
 The role of the owner in the success of the project is undeniable, especially its role in defining the scope of the project and facilitating of payments to the contractor.
 The result matches to those of Raghavan and Kumar who listed the involvement of the owner as of the third loaded factor.
 The second-high factor loaded in this component was complexities of dealing with suppliers with a mean equals “3.44”, RII “68.82%”, and P-value 0.000, which is smaller than the level of significance α= 0.05.
 The difficulty is expected to emerge as a result of the difference in business reputation and financial resources between the parties.
 The supplier may not be interested in dealing with a small-sized company that buys construction materials in small quantities and spaced frequency.
 The contractor's need to purchase materials pay by installments or delayed payments may force the contractor to comply with the supplier's conditions, including raising the price for deferment of payments.
 In addition, choosing a supplier that agrees to delay payments may often mean choosing the inappropriate supplier.
 The result meets with the reference [25, 27] and it definitely matches practical facts.

 Factors related to the business environment (The general economic situation is unstable) was the highest loading factor with a mean equals “4.47”, RII “89.41%” and P-value equal 0.000 which is smaller than the level of significance α= 0.05.
 The economy in Gaza is suffering from the Israeli blockade since 2007.
 The movement of goods and individuals (businessmen) through the crossings is almost paralyzed.
 As a result, employment opportunities are not available, the average income is very low and the incentives for urban expansion and the development of infrastructure are virtually non-existent.
-So the chances of projects will be less and the general competition will be more severe.
+Therefore, the chances of projects will be less and the general competition will be more severe.
 The economic blockade for a relatively long time has created a pessimistic and unfavorable atmosphere for investment.
 Aigbavboa and Thwala also ranked the economic situation as the second loaded factor among all the factors in their local studies.The second-high factor loaded in this component was (Competitive nature of construction and contracting) with a mean equals “4.00”, RII “80.00%”, and P-value 0.000, which is smaller than the level of significance α= 0.05.
 The competitive environment is one of the incentives to attract investment in open and healthy markets.
 The problem lies not in the competition itself, but in the unequal competition between small companies and large companies, which have been driven by the lack of opportunities to compete for small projects.
 The result is common in many similar studies such as Mafimidiwo and Iyagba who ranked competition as the highest loaded factor among all factors.
 In addition, Aigbavboa and Thwala ranked competition as the third loaded factor while Raghavan and Kumar ranked competition as the fifth loaded factor.